flemosr/quantoxide/README.md

 ## Examples

-Complete runnable examples are available in [`quantoxide/examples`](quantoxide/examples).
+Complete runnable examples are available in the [`quantoxide/examples`] directory.
 The snippets below demonstrate the core components of the framework.

 ### Trade Operator